Last Updated: 18 Aug 2026

 From Edusave Account

-If your child has an Edusave Account, the balance will be transferred to their PSEA in the year they turn 17 years of age or is no longer studying in an MOE-funded school, whichever happens later.
+If your child has an Edusave Account, the balance will be transferred to their PSEA in the year they turn 17 years of age or when they are no longer studying in an MOE-funded school, whichever happens later.

 The transfer usually happens between April and May of the year.
-We will send you an e-notification via the SFS in May to inform you of the amount transferred.
+We will send you an e-notification via the SFS in May with details on the amount transferred.

 To a sibling's account